esy/esy/docs/how-it-works.md

 The default location for the cache is `~/.esy/3<prefix>` and can be indirectly controlled by the `--store-path` option of `esy` executable.

-The `<prefix>` part of the path is consist of a number of underscore characters `_` which pads the store path so that the length of the path to the `ocamlrun` executable in the store is exactly 128 characters.
+The `<prefix>` part of the path consists of a number of underscore characters `_` which pads the store path so that the length of the path to the `ocamlrun` executable in the store is exactly 128 characters.